CanDIG/CanDIGv2/docs/install-docker.md

 ```

 It may be necessary to disable your local firewall, or edit it to allow requests from all ports used in the Docker stack.

+### WSL
+Edit your /etc/hosts file as stated above along with your Windows hosts file by adding your Windows IPv4 to both hosts files.
+This can be found at `C:\Windows\system32\drivers\etc`.
+How you edit this file will change between versions of Windows.

 ## Cleanup CanDIGv2 Compose/Swarm Environment